 After just one year of college basketball, Durant declared himself eligible for the 2007 NBA Draft.
-In June of that year, he was chosen second overall in the first round by the Seattle SuperSonics.
+In June of that year, he was chosen second overall by the Seattle SuperSonics.
 Around that same time, Durant signed a $60 million, seven-year endorsement deal with Nike, a major deal at the time, exceeded only by LeBron James's Nike contract.

 Durant has also played internationally, and was named 2010 FIBA World Championship MVP by the International Basketball Federation.
 Additionally, he was chosen to play with the 2012 U.S. Olympic basketball team.
 At the 2012 Olympic Games in London, the U.S. basketball team took home the gold medal.

 On July 4, 2016, Durant made big waves in the NBA when he announced that he had agreed to sign with the Warriors.
 "The primary mandate I had for myself in making this decision was to have it based on the potential for my growth as a player — as that has always steered me in the right direction," Durant wrote in a post on The Players' Tribune.
 "But I am also at a point in my life where it is of equal importance to find an opportunity that encourages my evolution as a man: moving out of my comfort zone to a new city and community which offers the greatest potential for my contribution and personal growth."